 Watford Cycle Hub, a one stop shop for all things cycling – In the community, for the community

-We’re a non-profit community bike centre – not just a traditional bike shop.
-We’re in the Pavilion at the Holywell Community Centre. (see map) Feel free to pop in to our workshop at the Hub to meet the team, we’ll be happy to show you around.
+We’re a not-for-profit community bike centre – not just a traditional bike shop.
+We’re in the Pavilion at the Holywell Community Centre just off the Ebury Way (see map) Feel free to pop in to our workshop at the Hub to meet the team, we’ll be happy to show you around.

-We offer bike repair services, maintenance courses and cycle training.
-We also accept your old bikes (the ones that have been cluttering up the back of your garden for years!) and recycle them, salvaging what we can.
+We service and repair bikes, offer maintenance and cycle training and offer advice on all matters cycling related .
+We accept your old bikes (the ones that have been cluttering up the back of your garden for years!) and recycle them, salvaging what we can and we also have a wide variety of fully reconditioned bikes for sale at great prices.

 We’re here to help you with advice and information about cycling and bikes, including local cycle routes and maps, news about locally led rides and cycling opportunities and advice on bike parts and maintenance.